 I'm sorry to see the Elves leave... of course.
 But I'm excited for men.
 Excited and apprehensive.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter four seven three six as a four place number.
+In the field marked validation number, enter nine six eight three as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved